-- 1. Students must have completed 75-90 credit hours. - Students must have been admitted to the College of Arts and Sciences. - A 3.5 GPA overall in college work, and a 3.75 GPA in Political Science courses taken at FIU, are required. - Three letters of recommendation, at least two of which must be from FIU Politics and International Relations faculty, are required. - Students must meet admissions requirements for the M.A. in Political Science. - Finally, a favorable admittance decision into the 4+1 program by the Political Science graduate committee is required. - Students will be awarded the B.A. degree upon completion of the B.A. requirements, prior to completing the requirements for the M.A. degree.
+- 1. Students must have completed 75-90 credit hours. - 2.
+Students must have been admitted to the Steven J. Green School of International and Public Affairs. - 3.
+A 3.5 GPA overall in college work, and a 3.75 GPA in Political Science courses taken at FIU, are required. - 4.
+Three letters of recommendation, at least two of which must be from FIU Politics and International Relations faculty, are required. - 5.
+Students must meet admissions requirements for the M.A. in Political Science. - 6.
+Finally, a favorable decision into the 4+1 program by the Political Science graduate committee is required. - 7.
+Students will be awarded the B.A. degree upon completion of the B.A. requirements, prior to completing the requirements for the M.A. degree.

-Common Prerequisites (2 courses/6 credits)
+Common Prerequisites and Departmental Requirements (3 courses/9 credits)

-The common prerequisites are required introductory courses for the undergraduate major and should be among the first Political Science courses taken.
+The Common Prerequisites are required introductory courses for the undergraduate major and should be among the first Political Science courses taken.
+The department requires one additional 2000-level course beyond the Common Prerequisites.
+In order to conform with both state and departmental requirements, students must take the following: